-25.3 Filters and monitoring
+25.3.
+Filters and monitoring

 The Board of Directors will do all that they reasonably can to limit children's exposure to the above risks from the school IT system.
-As part of this process, the Board of Directors will ensure there are appropriate filters and monitoring systems in place and have reviewed procedures to reflect new guidance within KCSIE 23 and the new filtering and monitoring standards called 'Meeting digital and technology standards in schools and colleges (updated March 2023).
+As part of this process, the Board of Directors will ensure there are appropriate filters and monitoring systems in place and have reviewed procedures to reflect KCSiE 2024 and the new filtering and monitoring standards called 'Meeting digital and technology standards in schools and colleges' (updated May 2024).